-The GTD approach is implemented through a sequence of steps which essentially makes up the 5 pillars of this method, which are:
+The GTD approach is implemented through a sequence of steps that essentially makes up the 5 pillars of this method, which facilitate operations processes:

 If there’s something you need to do that’s stuck in your mind, you have to get it out, to get it done.
 Clearing your mind of all the clutter and properly organizing your tasks is one way of effectively dealing with things.

 The first step of implementing the GTD method is to collect what’s stuck in your mind.
-This can be anything ranging from professional pending emails, phone calls, appointments, to simply cleaning your wardrobe.
-Transfer all these tasks to an external system which can be a task management tool, a simple to-do list app or even a paper.
+This can be anything ranging from professional pending emails, phone calls, and appointments, to simply cleaning your wardrobe.
+Transfer all these tasks to an external system which can be a task management tool, a simple to-do list app, or even a paper.

-Often times, the human mind acts like a big hoarder of ideas, no matter how trivial they are.
+Oftentimes, the human mind acts like a big hoarder of ideas, no matter how trivial they are.
 In order to properly convert all these muddled ideas into viable actions, you need to distinguish the actionable and non-actionable tasks to get rid of the ones that cannot be done, thus clearing up some brain memory.
 This makes up the second step of the GTD method.

-After you’ve decided the actionable tasks, categorize and prioritize them according to due dates or urgency to effectively organize them.
+After you’ve decided on the actionable tasks, categorize and prioritize them according to due dates or urgency to effectively organize them.
 There are numerous tasks in front of you, some of which you don’t need to do right away, but the only record, so put them away in a place where you can retrieve them later when needed.

 Let’s have a look at this tree for a better understanding:

 It’s not as confusing as it might look, because once you get a hold of it, you can easily make decisions about your next course of action.